rjmarques/docker-healthcheck/README.md

 ## Disclaimer

-This project should _NOT_ be used in a PRODUCTION environments whitout many significant improvements.
+This project should _NOT_ be used in a PRODUCTION environment whitout significant improvements.
 The project was mostly a PoC, developed in a few hours, and so many decisions were made to simplify things, making them more britle.